Prostate and other male cancers:

 Confirm presence of a deleterious BRCA mutation.
 Swallow whole.
 600mg twice daily until disease progression or unacceptable toxicity.
 Give concurrent GnRH analog or patient should have had bilateral orchiectomy.
 Dose modifications for adverse reactions: 1st reduction: 500mg twice daily; 2nd reduction: 400mg twice daily; 3rd reduction: 300mg twice daily.

-Monitor CBC for cytopenia at baseline and monthly thereafter; do not start therapy until recovery from hematological toxicity due to previous chemotherapy (Grade ≤1).
-Interrupt or reduce dose for prolonged hematological toxicities (>4wks); monitor CBC weekly until recovered.
+Do not start therapy until recovery from hematological toxicity due to previous chemotherapy (Grade ≤1).
+Monitor CBCs for cytopenia at baseline and monthly thereafter.
+Interrupt or reduce dose for prolonged hematological toxicities (>4wks); monitor CBCs weekly until recovered.
 Discontinue if myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) is confirmed.
 Severe hepatic or renal (CrCl <30mL/min) impairment, on dialysis: not studied.
 Embryo-fetal toxicity.
 Advise females of reproductive potential to use effective contraception during and for 6 months after last dose.
 Males (w. female partners) should use effective contraception and do not donate sperm during and for 3 months after last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for 2 weeks after last dose).

 Poly (ADP-ribose) polymerase (PARP) inhibitor.